Inviscid Flow Around The Wing, CFD Simulation ANSYS Fluent Training

-$121.00 Student Discount
+$150.00 Student Discount

 Description

-A wing is a type of fin that produces lift while moving through air or other fluid.
+A wing is a fin that produces lift while moving through air or other fluid.
 Accordingly, wings have streamlined cross-sections subject to aerodynamic forces and act as airfoils.
 A wing’s aerodynamic efficiency is expressed as its lift-to-drag ratio.

 The design and analysis of aircraft wings are one of the principal applications of the science of aerodynamics, which is a branch of fluid mechanics.
 In principle, the airflow properties around any moving object can be found by solving the Navier-Stokes equations of fluid dynamics.
 However, these equations are notoriously difficult to solve except for simple geometries, and simpler equations are used.
 For a wing to produce lift, it must be oriented at a suitable angle of attack.
 When this occurs, the wing deflects the airflow downwards as it passes the wing.
 Since the wing exerts a force on the air to change its direction, it must also exert an equal and opposite force on the wing.